ToriEggers/Rhab_TE_Gene_GenomeEvolution/BuscoPhylogeny.md

 while read -r line; do
     cd RhabditinaPhylogeny_Buscos/busco_${line}/run_nematoda_odb10/busco_sequences/single_copy_busco_sequences/

-#list all single copy orthologs into a list
+#list all single copy orthologs into a list (note: the paths might be messed up here.
+If you run it and don't see the output file, search around a bit)
     ls *.fna | sort > ./../../../${line}_single_copy_list.txt
     cd ${WORKING_DIR}